 After that, I was told to go home, pop a folic acid pill daily and hope for the best.

-Despite my age and the odds of getting pregnant – and staying pregnant – with a healthy baby – my next visit to the GP was to tell him I WAS PREGNANT.
-I knew it wasn’t going to be the cinch some celebs made it out to be, but I thanked my lucky stars that I had been able to get pregnant naturally.
-We were VERY fortunate.
+I knew it wasn’t going to be the cinch some make it out to be.
+However I thank my lucky stars that I have been able to get pregnant naturally.
+We are very fortunate.